The64thGamer/cheeseepedia/content/wiki/cec-legacy-locations.md

 On July 25, 2023, {{< wiki-link "Northridge, CA (8425 Reseda Blvd)" >}} would begin to go through a remodel.
 After around a week of normal proceedings, it had been noted that the store's SPT Parody Awards were wrapped up behind a set of arcade machines, and its stage had not been dismantled despite the current progression of the remodel.
 Rumors would begin circulating that the store had suddenly gone through with a change of plans and would be keeping its animatronic show.
 The {{< wiki-link "CEC 2.0 Remodel Program" >}} would continue to go through, installing the video wall and dance floor, however, the 2-Stage in the store would be kept.
 Many of the 1992 Major Remodel parts of the store were taken down, such as the entrance awning and checkered tiles, while the showroom shelves remained.
 The store's exterior sign would retain the same shape, but with the new 2.0 logo.
 The residency would be celebrated with the {{< wiki-link "2023 Northridge Grand Reopening Party" >}} on November 10, 2023.
 Fan response to the move had been mixed, with many lamenting the imminent loss of all other remaining stages across the country; this decision came with the confirmation that all other stores hosting animatronics were set for removal of the stages.{{< cite 8 >}}
-CEC Corporate would denote this location as important because it was 'long been visited by our fans' and 'in celebration of the location's 40th anniversary', despite the location's 40th anniversary actually having taken place 2 years prior in September of 2021.{{< cite 1 >}} CEC would directly confirm that once all 2017 2.0 Remodel Program|CEC 2.0 Remodel Programs were completed across all locations, Northridge would be the only store left with animatronics.{{< cite 1 >}} They would also note the location to be permanent showcase for 'all legacy Chuck E. Cheese nostalgia'.{{< cite 1 >}} CEC would deflect all comments begging for their local stores to keep their animatronics with stating that Northridge was 'the perfect location to keep the animatronic fun going strong'.{{< cite 2 >}}
+CEC Corporate would denote this location as important because it was 'long been visited by our fans' and 'in celebration of the location's 40th anniversary', despite the location's 40th anniversary actually having taken place 2 years prior in September of 2021.{{< cite 1 >}} CEC would directly confirm that once all CEC 2.0 Remodel Programs were completed across all locations, Northridge would be the only store left with animatronics.{{< cite 1 >}} They would also note the location to be permanent showcase for 'all legacy Chuck E. Cheese nostalgia'.{{< cite 1 >}} CEC would deflect all comments begging for their local stores to keep their animatronics with stating that Northridge was 'the perfect location to keep the animatronic fun going strong'.{{< cite 2 >}}

 ### 2024 Future Planning Survey